 It's time for data preparation.

 How exactly can you mine your external dataset for gold?
-The following steps can get you started.
+The following steps can get you started with your data preparation.

 The first step in your mining process is to observe the dataset to learn about its shape and gaps.
 The questions below will help you to understand if the external dataset is complete (for example, if a geo dataset contains information for all US zip codes so you’re not missing coverage), if it can answer your questions effectively based on its coverage (for example, if it contains mainly EU postal codes it won't be a good fit for a US-focused use case), and it helps you to plan how you are going to treat the data.